 - All your donation goes to the cause… with no funding platform fees charged.

 - If you wish to have your money returned for any any reason before the study is procured, you can.

-However, for those who are unable to use a bank account or prefer the ease of credit / debit card, the GoFundMe alternative to donate to … is here
+For those who are unable to use a bank account or prefer the ease of credit / debit card, go to the GoFundMe alternative.

-How do i get my money back if required?
+How can i have my contribution refunded if required?

 Its simple… just make sure you use the reference section when you make your deposit, to state your sort code first (six numbers) and then your account number (eight numbers).
 This will allow Pro-Link to understand which bank account the donation eminated from.
 Those details will give the opportunity to pay it back if necessary.
 Anyone who omits these numbers will need to prove the source of the donation themselves, or the money will be donated to WightAid charities.